hindu-comm/weblogs/manasataramgini/2012/05/2012-05-30_some-inquiries-into-the-shrilankan-past.md

 After 5000 years of prosperity I will become a buddha,
 like the moon over the Milky Way, lankA will shine in its greatness;
 The golden screen of the palace of vaikuNTha opens;
-May your compassion last a 5000 years, the deva arrives\!
+May your compassion last a 5000 years, the deva arrives!

 Seven chourie bearers holding golden bows and arrows on either side of
 the blue screens and shining white umbrellas in the middle of the